hldohaga/upfnabp/final227.md

 This study aims to inform local policy to reduce BP and so Non-Communicable Disease.
 If UPF and Sodium intake increase the risk of hypertension then policy to reduce exposure might deliver change at a population level.
-This study supports the case for a place based food strategy approach @liverpoo2018 .
+This study supports the case for a place based food strategy approach such as in Liverpool @liverpoo2018 .

-Policy is an 'upstream' approach.
-Katikreddi @katikireddi2021 recently showed how Diderichson's model @diderichsen2019 for policy intervention can be used to understand exposure indirectly or directly when there are health inequalities.

-Reformulation is a policy suggestion, where UPF is further processed to remove the salt.
-By demonstrating that UPF is not just high in salt this study supports the argument that further formulation may not be effective policy for reducing BP.
-Pearson-Stuttard et al @pearson-stuttard2018 model the effects of salt reformulation, and identify economic and social benefits.
-Including negative effects of UPF that might not be due to salt, which might improve their model.

-Dietary approaches to improving public health are able to deliver proportionate and universal interventions to populations @marmot2010 to reduce the incidence of non- communicable disease (NCD).
+Dietary approaches to improving public health are able to deliver proportionate and universal interventions to populations to reduce the incidence of non- communicable disease (NCD).
 When delivered up stream at the policy level they are effective and efficient and minimise cost.
 These approaches offer significant benefits over actions targeted at individuals.

 Dietary and 'awareness' approaches can be used by individuals.
 These approaches risk the development of a culture of blame of individuals and of sub-groups in society.
-The commercial and social determinants of health @diderichsen2001 @whitehead1988 play out a significant role in research, and delivery of public health improvements around food.

-Dimbleby @dimbleby proposes a much broader strategic approach to the whole economy of food.
-Tulleken @tulleken2023 identifies that we need greater care in licencing ingredients, and helps health promotion.
-People who know that UPF is bad, are more likely to accept policy limiting availability.

 ## Generalisability